Best Mattress 2026

 Pressure Relief

 Just because a twin mattress is smaller than its counterparts doesn’t mean you should expect less support and comfort.
-We evaluate each mattress type for its combination of these factors.
-Hybrid mattresses typically provide a balanced approach, but memory foam, latex, and innerspring beds are also worth considering.
-And you’ll want to make sure that your bed is suitable for your preferred sleeping position, as side sleepers generally need a softer mattress that provides contouring and cushioning, and stomach sleepers need firm support.
 Ultimately, you should get what you like best.
 Use the breakdown below to further guide your new mattress shopping.

 Mattress Type

 The materials in a mattress determine its overall feel and appearance.
 Depending on your height, weight, preferred sleeping position, and other sleep needs, one mattress type may be better for you.
-Here’s a quick guide to what you should know about each.
+Here’s a quick guide to the most common mattress types.

 Memory Foam

 A memory foam mattress can range from soft to very firm.
 It is known for providing pressure relief and responsive support that conforms to the body.
-Memory foam reduces motion transfer and can be a good choice for side and back sleepers.
-Remember that some types of memory foam can retain a lot of body heat, so if you sleep hot, I’d recommend opting for a more breathable copper or gel memory foam mattress.
+Memory foam reduces motion transfer, making it a good match for couples that include a light sleeper.
+Its cushioning feel also appeals to side and back sleepers.
+Some types of memory foam can retain a lot of body heat, so if you sleep hot, I’d recommend opting for a more breathable copper or gel memory foam mattress.

 Hybrid

-Hybrid mattresses are constructed from coils and layers of foam.
-Depending on the foam layers used, they vary widely in feel.
-However, these mattresses are typically known to provide good responsiveness and cooling.
+Hybrid mattresses are constructed from coils and soft comfort layers.
+Depending on the foam layers used, the feel can vary widely.
+However, these mattresses are typically known for their responsiveness and cooling.
 Check out our best hybrid mattress roundup to find a bed that fits your needs.

 Latex

 Latex foam is a natural product made from the rubber tree sap.
 It offers bouncy cushioning without the sinkage typical with memory foam.
 The natural cooling properties of latex help disperse body heat, making it a great option for hot sleepers.
-However, latex isn’t great for budget shoppers, as natural latex can range from $1800 to $3000 for a bed.
-Take a look at some of the best latex mattresses to learn more about this material.
+However, latex isn’t great for budget shoppers, as natural latex can cost $ 1,800 to $ 3,000 for a bed.

 Innerspring